Tom Tom Club: Boom Boom Chi Boom Boom and Dark Sneak Love Action

 The following year, in a bid to recapture the attention of the US market, the group and Sire Records decided to issue a radically altered version of the album in the United States.
 The US version of Boom Boom Chi Boom Boom replaced four songs with four others, one of which, "I Confess", was a total overhaul of the original album's "Mighty Teardrop".
+The four new songs, Call of the Wild, Wa Wa Dance, Kiss Me When I Get Back and I Confess were co-written by new band members Mark Roule and Gary Pozner.
+Notably, those songs were also produced by Arthur Baker.
 The running order of the rest of the album was shuffled while the artwork was revamped.
 However, the changes had little effect on the album's US commercial success.

 In 1991, Frantz and Weymouth built the Clubhouse, a painting and music studio, over their garage near Gamecock Island, Connecticut.
 In 1992, they released the fourth Tom Tom Club album, Dark Sneak Love Action, which included a cover of Hot Chocolate's "You Sexy Thing".
 The album focused on the burgeoning techno music scene.
 A single, "Sunshine and Ecstasy", featured remixes by Roger Sanchez.